Tom Cunningham: Storylines

 In August 2018, Tom is horrified when he discovers that the Cunninghams' lodger, Milo Entwistle (Nathan Morris), is responsible for the car accident that killed his parents.
 After Milo tries to kill Cindy, Tom confronts him over the crash and Milo tries to apologise.
 Milo saves Tom by being crushed by a car but ends up getting crushed himself.
 The next day, Tom trashes Milo's room and later Mandy comforts him.
 After a heart to heart with Liberty Savage (Jessamy Stoddart), Tom decides to go visit Milo in hospital where he is paralysed.
 Milo apologises and Tom forgives him before he is taken to a different hospital.

-Tom was most recently in a polyamorous relationship with Peri and Harley Frater.
-In 2020, Silas Blissett (Jeff Rawle) overheard his conversation with Cher Winters (Bethannie Hare) to find out that Cher is part of the McQueen family.
-In 2021 Tom marries Yasmine Malik during COVID 19 pandemic.
+Tom was most recently in a polyamorous relationship with Peri and Harley Frater (Mollie Lambert).
+In 2020, Tom marries Yasmine during the COVID-19 pandemic.
+Tom and Cindy flee the village in August 2024 after finding out that Cindy's husband Dave Chen-Williams (Dominic Power) lived a double life as a notorious gangland figure called "Blue".
+In July 2025, it is revealed that Tom is in prison.
+He later finds out that Clare is alive and offers to help police officer Donny Clark (Louis Emerick) take her down.

 Reception

+For his portrayal of Tom, Hollins was nominated for "Best Young Actor" at the 2004 Inside Soap Awards.
 Ruth Deller of entertainment website Lowculture included Tom in one of her monthly columns featuring popular and unpopular soap opera characters.
 Criticising Tom she states: "For a little while, it seemed as though the Birdseye Botherer had disappeared from the planet, but no, he's back to taunt us, this time with his underage drinking and the overreaction to it.
 He's been nine for about two years now, and still acts like a toddler.
 Still, I suppose he won’t need to grow up much given the general IQ of the male populace of Hollyoaks."
 The character was voted 'Soaps Greatest Ever Child' in a 2009 Inside Soap poll and has been nominated for several awards at The British Soap Awards and Inside Soap Awards.
 At the 2012 Inside Soap Awards Hollins was nominated for "Best Young Actor" and has won the award in 2005, 2006 and 2008.
 Hollins won "Best Young Performance" at the 2006 and 2014 British Soap Awards.
+In 2014, Tina Campbell from Metro called Tom and Peri the soap's "cutest couple" following their first kiss.
+In 2017, Daniel Kilkelly called Tom "Hollyoaks' unluckiest teen".